-You can expect to pay between $3,000 and $6,000 for a decently-produced white paper (depending on length and other factors).
-However, it is not uncommon for high end white papers to cost more than $10,000 to produce.
+You can expect to pay between $3,000 and $6,000 for a decently-produced white paper (depending on the length and other factors).
+However, it is not uncommon for high-end white papers to cost more than $10,000 to produce.
 It's also possible to find freelancers willing to produce relatively short white papers for less than $3,000.
 You will want to make sure you know what you are getting before you get started.
-It's better to pay $5,000 and get a great product, than it is to pay $1,500 and get a passable white paper.
+It's better to pay $5,000 and get a great product than it is to pay $1,500 and get a passable white paper.

 Check your budget, and consider the goals of your white paper.
 If it makes sense to have one produced for your business, make sure your marketing budget can handle the cost.

 Where Can You Find a White Paper Writer?

 You can find talented white paper writers on most freelance websites.
 If considering a freelancer, it's a good idea to follow these hiring steps to screen candidates.
 This will help you find a writer that can create content in your desired voice and quality standards.